-A team of Russian scientists have discovered the remains of a female mammoth with blood and muscle tissue.
+A team of Russian scientists has discovered the remains of a female mammoth with blood and muscle tissue.

 Russian scientists have claimed to have discovered a fully-grown female mammoth carcass with blood and well-preserved muscle tissue trapped in ice in Siberia.
 The researchers found the mammoth blood during the excavation on the Lyakhovsky Islands in the Arctic seas of northeastern Russia.